 There are four sections to this self-assessment questionnaire.
 Any red answers (in Sections 1 and 4) will stop your application from proceeding.
 Amber answers (in Sections 2 and 3) may stop your application from proceeding or may delay your application whilst further investigation takes place.
-This questionnaire is for your personal use only and does not need to be completed or returned to us.
+This questionnaire is for your personal use only.